mongodb/mongo/src/mongo/db/catalog/README.md

 * [Initializes all the cursors](https://github.com/mongodb/mongo/blob/07765dda62d4709cddc9506ea378c0d711791b57/src/mongo/db/catalog/validate_state.cpp#L144-L205)
   on the `RecordStore` and `SortedDataInterface` of each index in the `ValidateState` object.
-    + We choose a read timestamp (`ReadSource`) based on the validation mode: `kNoTimestamp` for foreground validation and `kCheckpoint` for background validation.
+    + We choose a read timestamp (`ReadSource`) based on the validation mode: `kNoTimestamp` for foreground validation and `kProvided` for background validation.
 * Traverses the `RecordStore` using the `ValidateAdaptor` object.
     + [Validates each record and adds the document's index key set to the IndexConsistency objects](https://github.com/mongodb/mongo/blob/r4.5.0/src/mongo/db/catalog/validate_adaptor.cpp#L61-L140) for consistency checks at later stages.